ibarrond/Pyfhel/README.md

 Last but not least, we include Makefiles to compile and install **HElib**, **SEAL** and **Afhel** as shared libraries in Ubuntu, which can then be linked to other C++ programs using the tags `-lhelib`, `-lseal` and `-lafhel`.

 ## Install & Unistall
-This project has been uploaded to PyPi.
+This project has been uploaded to [PyPI](https://pypi.org/project/Pyfhel/).
 In order to install it from source (*WARNING! it takes several minutes to compile, be patient!*), run:

 	   > pip install Pyfhel